flyntwp/flynt/docs/getting-started/key-terms.md

   ├── README.md
 ```

-Building modules is a sustainable process, meaning every module you develop can be reused within or in another project; increasing your headstart with every new Flynt project.
+Building components is a sustainable process, meaning every component you develop can be reused within or in another project; increasing your headstart with every new Flynt project.

-This series of tutorials will demonstrate the process of building a module piece by piece.
+This series of tutorials will demonstrate the process of building a component piece by piece.

 ## Areas
-Since modules are self-contained, areas provide a way to stack our building-blocks together.
-An area is simply a location within a module where it is possible to add other modules.
+Since components are self-contained, areas provide a way to stack our building-blocks together.
+An area is simply a location within a component where it is possible to add other components.

 <div class="alert alert-steps">
   <h2>Next Steps</h2>

   <p>That's all there is to know!
-We can now get started with building our first module.</p>
+We can now get started with building our first component.</p>

-  <p><a href="basic-module.md" class="btn btn-primary">Get started with section 2</a></p>
+  <p><a href="basic-component.md" class="btn btn-primary">Get started with section 2</a></p>
 </div>